 Drunk driving.Almost 50% of fatal pedestrian accidents in the U.S. involve the use of alcohol by either the driver or pedestrian.
 Drunk driving can make it much harder to notice pedestrians and react appropriately behind the wheel.

 Other common causes of pedestrian-vehicle collisions include unsafe roadways and lack of sidewalks or crosswalks.
 In these cases, the city government could be liable for failing to maintain safe roadways and pedestrian walkways.
-If you believe someone else to be at fault for your injuries, contact an attorney from Wendt Law Firm P.C. for a free consultation.
+If you believe someone else to be at fault for your injuries, contact a Kansas City pedestrian accident attorney from Wendt Law Firm P.C. for a free consultation.

 Potential Defendants in Pedestrian Accident Cases